maxupravitelev/smart-mirror-toolkit/README.md

 This package provides different smart mirror applications.
 All of them work with the same hardware setup:
 - a screen connected to a machine running python
-- a mirror on the screen
+- a two-way mirror on top of the screen
 -

 ## usage